 - Be honest and straightforward: do not lie or intentionally deceive others.
 This is easy when observing silence!

 - Be alert and mindful.
 No intoxicants are acceptable.
 This includes alcohol, drugs and cigarettes .
 We encourage you to stop smoking while here, but if this is impossible, please smoke off the property.

 The retreat is held in English.
+We are offering Vietnamese, Italian and Spanish translations.
 We hope to provide translation into Chinese, however, this is not guaranteed at this stage.